Our People

 Steven Rapana

-Steven is currently Choir Leader of Auckland Central Grey Lynn and Auckland Central Owairaka choirs.
-He is also leading Auckland East whilst Keani, their regular Choir Leader, is on leave.
+Steven is currently Choir Leader of Auckland Central Grey Lynn, Owairaka choirs and Auckland East choirs.
+He also assists sometimes with the Fun-damentals choir for beginners.

 A New Zealander of Māori and Samoan extraction, Steven is best known for his arrangements and compositions of Pacific choral music.
 Tracing his family lineage back to his ancestral lands of the Hokianga in the north of Aotearoa, as well as to the Samoan villages of Sāfune and Sāmauga in Savai'i, and Vailoa (Aleipata) in Upolu, he was greatly influenced by the customs and music of both cultures.
 In particular his childhood involvement in traditional Samoan church life, through the insistence of his maternal grandparents, meant that music, both religious and cultural, was always a feature of his upbringing.